CyberMiles/smart_contracts/AutoSaleCode/README.md

 Take note that the way in which this smart contract is designed, a sale can only be made once.
 Attempting to call the buyCar() function a second time will not succeed.

-More instructions of how to deploy smart contract on Travis Testnet, TestRPC and ETH testnet to follow soon.
+More instructions of how to deploy smart contracts on Travis Testnet, TestRPC and ETH testnet to follow soon.